adsteen/adsteen.github.io/_pages/expectations.md

 * **If you see an unsafe practice, speak up.** This means talking to anyone involved in an unsafe situation immediately, and telling Drew as soon as is practical.
 Drew's cell phone number is on the lab whiteboard; don't be afraid to use it.
 * Look after your own mental and physical health.
 Eat well, get enough sleep, and get some regular exercise.
 It is difficult to stay safe if your [basic needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) are not being met.

+### Basics
+* Try to keep soilds out of the sink and don't pour chemicals down the drain.
+* Clean the benchtop after you've completed an experiment
+* Don't be nervous to ask questions if you're not sure about something.

 ### Clothing

 * At all times, long pants and closed-toe shoes must be worn in lab.
-* Safety glasses and lab coats must be worn when anyone in lab is working with
+* Safety glasses and lab coats must be worn when anyone in lab is working with potentially dangerous chemicals, such as acids and bases.
+Lab coats should also be worn while doing laboratory dishes.
+Never wear your lab coat out of the main lab area.
+Saftey glasses should be worn when working with chemicals as well as when heating substances.
+* Gloves should be worn when working with any chemical and when you need to prevent contamination of samples.
+Remember to change them often.

 ### Training